wpetrowski/prep/backlog.md

 #Backlog

-1. Implement concrete implementation of ISendResponsesToTheClient
+1. Implement remainder of "response" portion of the front controller design.

 2. Implement the remainder of the Query Gateway design

-3.
+3. Drive out design of dependency injection utility that we can leverage to take advantage of rich object construction.